 Succesful completion of the modules in semester 1-4 except for up to two modules.

 The module Internship [IW1EXPRAK] and the law modules [IW1JURA1,2,3] are not relevant in this calculation.

 The course Simulation I [2550662] has to be attended.

 The course Markov Decision Models [2550679] cannot be examined.

-The student knows and understands stochastic relationships and has a competent knowledge in modelling, analyzing and optimizing stochastic systems in economics and engineering.
+The student posses profound knowledge in modelling, analyzing and optimizing stochastic systems in economy and engineering.